Book IV — The Marshal's Almanac

 The Hollow Man.
 The Ashborn.
 The Fen-Wraith.
 The Stormcaller.
 The Threadripper.
 The Skin-Changer.
 The Walking Dead.
 The Corpse-Candle.
 The Mirror Haunt.

-Veil-Born often have specific vulnerabilities: salt, iron, fire, silver, daylight, water.
-The party should learn these vulnerabilities through play.
+Veil-Born often have additional specific vulnerabilities: fire, water, daylight, electricity.
+The party should learn these through play.
 The first encounter with a Hollow Man should be terrifying.
 The fifth should feel manageable.
 The system rewards knowledge over levels.

 Constructs